lykius/ubuntu-settings/README.md

 Run `sudo apt install keepass2`.

 ## gTile
-gTile can be installed using a browser from [this link](https://extensions.gnome.org/).
+gTile can be installed using a browser from [gnome extensions](https://extensions.gnome.org/).
 Follow instructions there to install the necessary plugin and proxy app.

 ## gnome-tweak-tool